-Obama’s former national security adviser Susan Rice may have committed espionage when she unmasked President Trump’s transition team members.
+Barack Obama’s former national security adviser Susan Rice may have committed espionage when she unmasked President Trump’s transition team members, says Judge Andrew Napolitano.

-Napolitano said Rice was entitled to ask for the names of Trump’s team as part of her job, but revealing their identities in order to undermine Trump is “espionage.”
+Napolitano told Fox News that Rice was entitled to ask for the names of Trump’s team as part of her job, but revealing their identities in order to undermine Trump was “espionage.”